sagesteppe/SDM_restorations/README.md

 b) for that species, use plot based occurrence data, and cover of invasive annual grasses to model probability of an extant population at the site.  $\text{occurrence ~ modelled invasive annual grass cover}$
 c) randomly sample flagged records with probabilities defined in *b*

+### Identifying Infraspecies Records

+Many collectors of field data do not match taxa to infraspecies due to sampling at times when the population lacks the appropriate character states.
+Some of these records may be recoverable by identifying their 1) nearest neighbors 2) whethery they lay within the n-dimensional convex hulls of hypervolumes generated from unambigiously identified records.

+## A Better Test Set of Ensembled Predictions

 ## Better matching the Fundamental Niche to Population Occurrence via Cost Surfaces

 Cost surfaces reflect historic connectivity of locations prior to European settlement.